trailofbits/manticore/README.md

 ## Quickstart

-Install and try Manticore in a few shell commands (see an [asciinema](https://asciinema.org/a/567nko3eh2yzit099s0nq4e8z)):
+Install and try Manticore in a few shell commands:

 ```
 # Install system dependencies